xilopaint/alfred-youtube/README.md

 ## Usage

-Search YouTube via the `yt` keyword.
+Search YouTube videos via the `yt` keyword and YouTube channels via the `ytc` keyword.

+When displaying channels, select one of them and use the `⌘` modifier key to show its description.

 ## Contribute